Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 Even if you send all of the requests at exactly the same time, in practice there are various uncontrollable and unpredictable external factors that affect when the server processes each request and in which order.

-### Factors that affect the exploitation of race condition vulnerabilities
+### What factors do affect the exploitation of race condition vulnerabilities?

 The image below illustrates how two parallel requests sent at the same time experience different stages of latency: